-Testing Seals
+Testing Seals and Storing Canned Food

-After the jars have cooled, test the jar lids to be sure a vacuum seal has formed.
+After the jars have cooled a minimum of 12 hours, but no more than 24 hours, test the lids to be sure a vacuum seal has formed.
 Press down on the center of the flat lid to determine if it is concave (stays down when pressed).
-Then, remove the screw band and gently try to lift the lid with your fingertips.
-If the center does not flex up and down, and you cannot lift the lid off, the lid has a good seal.
+Remove the screw band and gently try to lift the lid with your fingertips.
+If the center does not flex up and down and you cannot lift the lid off, the lid has a good seal.